Injury Attorneys | Restoring LivesTM

 Most people today are aware of the concussion risk to athletes, especially those in contact sports such as football.
-It’s been estimated that each year one quarter of a million or more young people under the age of nineteen suffer concussions or traumatic brain injury (TBI) due to sports- and recreation-related head impacts.
+It’s been estimated that each year more than one quarter of a million young people under the age of nineteen suffer concussions or traumatic brain injuries (TBI) due to sports- and recreation-related head impacts.

 Indiana is already leading the nation when it comes to recognition of the dangers: The state recently enacted a law requiring youth-athletics coaches to complete training to help them identify the symptoms of concussions in their players and take action to address them, which will take full effect in July 2017.